lonnyzhang423/zhihu-captcha/README.md

 ![Loss trend](screenshot/loss.png)

 ***
-Follow my WeChat official account: Python实验课，and send "知乎验证码" to me,I will share you a file contains 100 thousand marked-captchas for training.
+Follow my WeChat official account: **Python实验课**，and send **"知乎验证码"** to me,I will share you a file contains 100 thousand marked-captchas for training.
 ![](screenshot/qrcode_small.jpg)